yurivictor/vox-holidays/README.md

 ## Example

-To view the examples, clone the repo and install the dependencies:
+To view the example, clone the repo and install the dependencies:

 ```bash
 $ git clone git://github.com/yurivictor/vox-holidays.git